<< ARI Watch

 If true, again what of it?
 Barney owned the franchise, or rather franchises; he was not an employee.
 He can call his remuneration a salary but he could pay himself anything not exceeding revenue minus his franchise fee to L. Ron Hubbard minus expenses.
 The words “salary” and “non-profit” are not part of the explanation of the fortune he possessed when he left.
 Those words serve only to obscure, which makes one wonder what is being obscured.

 Even if Barney had been an employee rather than the owner, a non-profit’s employee can make a lot of money.
-Ask Yaron Brook, who in 2011 received $472,610 in compensation from the Ayn Rand Institute, about $620,000 in present-day (2019) dollars.
+Ask Yaron Brook, who in 2011 received $472,610 in compensation from the Ayn Rand Institute (about $650,000 in 2024 dollars).
 That was his highest year but several others were almost as high.
 By the time he left as CEO in 2017, staying on as Chairman of the Board, he had extracted over six million dollars.
 [7]

 To account for the fortune Barney had when he left Co$, Mr. Biddle, in Part Two of his article, says that while Barney worked at Co$ he turned a real estate investment of thousands of dollars into millions of dollars – a thousand-fold growth factor.
 It is possible to be sure, but between that and taking it out of five lucrative Co$ franchises which is more likely?